 For some years Nestlé has used a precise working methodology to help us identify whom we should engage when we are considering new water, sanitation and hygiene schemes, whether they are planned for our operations, workers or their communities.
 This was updated in 2019 to help ensure that people in communities that have the most difficulty accessing clean water can play an active part in changes that can affect them.

 In Colombia, Community Development Funds provided by Nespresso have been used to build water treatment plants on local aqueducts.
 This will provide more than 44 000 people in these two regions with access to clean, safe drinking water.

 Installing clean water for people in Egypt

-In Benha, Egypt, home to one of our bottling facilities, a nearby village of 27 000 people was lacking much-needed access to clean water.
-In consultation with the community we worked to help address the issue, replacing an old water storage tank with a new, bigger one and improving the pumping efficiency of the existing well.
-We also installed a new filtration system and expanded piping so that more people could have clean running water in their homes.
+In Benha, Egypt, home to one of our bottling facilities, we worked with the community to provide clean, running water to a village of 27 000 people.
+By replacing an old water storage tank with a new, bigger one, improving the pumping efficiency of the existing well, and installing a new filtration system and expanded piping, people have clean water in their homes.

 Clean water and sanitation in Pakistan